 Of course, reading instructions can be a bit confusing.
 Once you've read this guide, we recommend watching a YouTube video on the topic for better understanding.

-If you’re a fan of floating fixtures and want to optimize your bathroom space even further, be sure to check out our post on !
+If you’re a fan of floating fixtures and want to optimize your bathroom space even further, be sure to check out our post on floating vanities in the bathroom!